Arittra95/Rapid-Processing-of-pathogenic-Genome-RPG-/README.md

-# Rapid-Processing-of-pathogenic-Genomic-RPG-
+# Rapid-Processing-of-pathogenic-Genomic-RPG
-Script for bacterial genome assembly and detection of antibiotic resistance genes.
+Script for non-/pathogenic bacterial genome assembly and detection of antibiotic resistance genes.